rish-0-0/job-gtm/README.md

 ```

 This will:
-1. Build the scraper Docker image with Puppeteer pre-installed (~200MB)
+1. Start the PostgreSQL database on port 5432
-2. Start the Temporal server
+2. Start the Temporal server on ports 7233, 8233
-3. Start the scraper service on port 6000
+3. Build and start the scraper service on port 6000 with Puppeteer pre-installed (~200MB)
+4. Build and start the workflow service on port 8000
+5. **Automatically create and apply database migrations** (on first run)

 ### Rebuilding the Scraper Service